Andrew Cuomo Defeats Cynthia Nixon In New York Primaries, Wins Democratic Nomination for Governor

 “I voted for him eight years ago because I remembered his dad.
 And because I believed that he was a Democrat, the way he said he was.
 But what happened?
 Since he’s taken office, he seems to have forgotten that he’s a Democrat.
 He’s governed like a Republican.”

 Cuomo has branded himself as a liberal that fights back against President Trump.
-He announced state legal aid to those detained at aiports after the announcement of Trump’s Muslim travel ban.
+He announced state legal aid to those detained at airports after the announcement of Trump’s Muslim travel ban.
 He has also offered mental health services to children that have been separated from their families due to the Trump administration’s border policies, after visiting one of the detention facilities.

 Cuomo pivoted even more towards the left after Nixon announced her bid.
 Cuomo restored voting rights for paroled felons, reviewed marijuana legalization, and disbanded the rogue and right-leaning Independent Democratic Conference.
 His strategy has paid off with voters.
 Nixon failed to secure the backing of black and Latino voters in the state, and could not quell Democrats’ fears over her political inexperience.